 After having considered the alternative ways to try and sort out your problem, if you decide to start court proceedings, essential information you need to understand can be found in the Citizens Advice guide to making a small claim.
 There are some matters where there is a time deadline that you must meet to start a court case and during the proceedings.

 Even if you start court proceedings you may be able to sort out your problem without the proceedings going all the way through to a final hearing before a judge.
 Or, you may find that you can agree on some parts of the dispute even if you can’t agree on everything.
 If you can do this then it will probably cut down the time and costs involved.

-The Government’s guide ‘How do I make a court claim?‘ is another good place to start.
+The Government’s guide ‘Make a court claim for money‘ is another good place to start.